 Recruitment businesses need both clients and quality candidates to be successful but does your recruitment website attract candidates and clients equally?
 Often recruitment websites are more heavily geared towards candidates.
-It’s understandable – a lot of effort is put into creating a jobs page advertising your jobs to candidates and you are constantly on the look out for top talent so it makes sense that your website reflects that.
+It’s easy to see why.
+A lot of effort is put into creating an optimised jobs page to attract candidates.
+As a recruiter, you are constantly on the look out for talented candidates so it makes sense that your website reflects that.
 However, clearly you need to be attracting clients too or you won’t have any jobs for candidates to apply for.

-To understand the focus your website currently has, take a look at your pages and make a note of how many were designed with candidates in mind and how many cater more to clients.
-When thinking about it, it’s useful to watch out for the images and language you use and the advice given on different pages (career advice vs candidate attraction, for example).
+To understand the focus your website currently has, take a look at your pages.
+Make a note of how many were designed with candidates in mind and how many cater more to clients.
+It’s useful to watch out for the images and language used and the advice given on different pages.
+How much is career advice and how much candidate attraction tips?
 If the majority of your pages are primarily candidate-oriented you may want to take steps to improve your website for clients.

 Make clear distinctions on your homepage

 When a client lands on your homepage they don’t want to be confused about where to go next.
-Make it clear from the very start how to navigate onto the employer section of your website and they won’t click away in frustration.
+It’s essential to make it clear from the very start how to navigate onto the employer section of your website.
 Think about utilising different colours as well as different images and ensure the buttons for each page are obvious.
 Also make sure that clients can easily access the employer page from wherever they are on the website by including it on the header.

 Create client-focused blog content